WenjieDu/PyPOTS/README.md

 > Wenjie Du.
 (2023).
 > PyPOTS: a Python toolbox for data mining on Partially-Observed Time Series.
 > arXiv, abs/2305.18811.https://arxiv.org/abs/2305.18811

+> [!TIP]
+> **[Updates in Feb 2024]** 😎 Our survey paper [Deep Learning for Multivariate Time Series Imputation: A Survey](https://arxiv.org/abs/2402.04059) has been released on arXiv.
+The code is open source in the GitHub repo [Awesome_Imputation](https://github.com/WenjieDu/Awesome_Imputation).
+We comprehensively review the literature of the state-of-the-art deep-learning imputation methods for time series, provide a taxonomy for them, and discuss the challenges and future directions in this field.
+>
+> **[Updates in Jun 2023]** 🎉 A short version of the PyPOTS paper is accepted by the 9th SIGKDD international workshop on Mining and Learning from Time Series ([MiLeTS'23](https://kdd-milets.github.io/milets2023/))).
+Besides, PyPOTS has been included as a [PyTorch Ecosystem](https://pytorch.org/ecosystem/) project.

 ## ❖ Contribution